TheMadWhisperer/mirrormachine/README.md

 You are free to use this system.
 But do not **try to own it**.
 It belongs to those who understand it.

+## Acknowledgements

+I would like to very sincerely thank creators of those technologies and libraries for making experiments like this one possible and safe to use:

+- Argon2
+- Python programming language

 ## Philosophy